Mario Gómez (footballer, born 1957)

-Roberto Carlos Mario Gómez (born 27 February 1957 in Mar del Plata) is an Argentine football manager and former player.
+Roberto Carlos Mario Gómez (born 27 February 1957) is an Argentine football manager and former player who currently head coach of Bangladesh Premier League club Bashundhara Kings.

 Gómez has been known as Roberto Gómez during his playing career and as Mario Gómez during his coaching career.

 Playing career

 Gómez started playing in 1979 for Club Atlético Kimberley de Mar del Plata. in 1980 he was signed for Ferro Carril Oeste by manager Carlos Timoteo Griguol.
 Gómez played through Ferro's glory years in the 1980s, helping the side to win two Nacional championships in 1982 and 1984.

 Gómez made 135 appearances for Ferro between 1980 and 1987.